stnolting/neo430/README.md

 - No hardware debugging interface
 - No analog components
 - No support of TI's Code Composer Studio
-- No support of CPU's DADD instruction
+- No support of CPU's DADD instruction (which is never used by the compiler...)
 - Just 4 CPU interrupt channels
 - Single clock domain for complete processor
 - Different numbers of instruction execution cycles